jamesadhitthana/TunaForecaster/README.md

 ### Making Predictions with Python

 Because of Orange's limitations, we switch from it and use Python instead.
 We write a python script to create the predictive model and also making predictions.
 Python libraries that we use are as follows:
-* OS: for operating system functionality.
+* os: for operating system functionality.
 We use it to read a list of files from a directory.
-* Pandas: for data manipulation and analysis.
+* pandas: for data manipulation and analysis.
+* sklearn.model_selection.train_test_split: for sampling data.
+* sklearn.svm: for making prediction model using SVM method.
-* Sklearn: for machine learning.
-We use it to make model and making predictions.
+* sklearn.metrics.accuracy_score: for testing the model and checking the accuracy.
-* Numpy: for scientific computing.
+* numpy: for scientific computing.
-* Pickle: for saving and loading the resulting prediction model.
+* pickle: for saving and loading the resulting prediction model.

 The method that we use to create a predictive model is SVM.
 Model are trained with the following parameters:
 * Kernel: RBF